Stadium St James Park

 Newcastle have won four league titles and six FA Cups since their foundation in 1892, but they've not managed to hoist any major silverware since the 1955 FA Cup.
 The Magpies famously came close to winning the Premier League, under Kevin Keegan, in both 1995/96 and 1996/97, only to miss out to Man Utd on both occasions.

-A mixed set of recent results has seen Newcastle United collect wins versus Crystal Palace, Stoke City, Swansea City and West Ham United while suffering adverse results at Manchester United, Bournemouth, Burnley and Brighton and Hove Albion.
-Draws against Southampton and Liverpool has seen them show mid-table form at best.
+A mixed set of recent results has seen Newcastle United collect wins versus Luton Town, Stoke City and West Ham United while suffering adverse results at Manchester City, Manchester City, Arsenal, Everton and Leicester City.
+Draws against Swansea City and Brighton and Hove Albion has seen them show mid-table form at best.